Going Deeper into Recognizing Actions in Dark Environments: A Comprehensive Benchmark Study: Related Works

 \subsection{Large-Scale Datasets}

 Various datasets have been proposed to advance the development of video action recognition (AR).
 Earlier datasets (e.g. KTH \citep{schuldt2004recognizing}, Weizmann \citep{gorelick2007actions}, and IXMAS \citep{weinland2007action}) comprise a relatively small number of action classes.
 The videos in these datasets were recorded offline performed by several actors under limited scenarios.
 For example, KTH \citep{schuldt2004recognizing} includes six different action classes performed by 25 actors under 4 different scenarios.
-With the advancing performance of deep-learning-based methods, there has been an urging demand for larger and more complicated datasets.
+With the advancing performance of deep-learning-based methods, there has been an urging demand for larger and more complicated datasets. {

 To address this issue, subsequent datasets, such as HMDB51 \citep{kuehne2011hmdb} and UCF101 \citep{soomro2012ucf101}, have been proposed by collecting videos from more action classes and more diverse scenarios.
-Specifically, HMDB51 \citep{kuehne2011hmdb} is constructed with videos of 51 action classes collected from a variety of sources from movies to online video platforms, while UCF101 \citep{soomro2012ucf101} is a larger dataset, consisting of 101 different actions collected from user-uploaded videos.
+Specifically, HMDB51 \citep{kuehne2011hmdb} is constructed with videos of 51 action classes collected from a variety of sources from movies to online video platforms, while UCF101 \citep{soomro2012ucf101} consists of 101 different actions collected from user-uploaded videos. }

 Both HMDB51 \citep{kuehne2011hmdb} and UCF101 \citep{soomro2012ucf101} have served as the standard benchmark of AR, while they possess insufficient data variation to train deep models, mainly because they contain multiple clips sampled from the same video.
 To address this issue, larger datasets with more variation have been proposed.
 One of the most representative examples is the famous Kinetics-400 \citep{kay2017kinetics}.
 The Kinetics-400 incorporates 306,245 clips from 306,245 videos (i.e. each clip is from a different video) in 400 action classes.
 There are at least 400 clips within each class, which guarantees more inner-class variety compared to other datasets.
 The following versions of Kinetics dataset, including Kinetics-600 \citep{carreira2018short} and Kinetics-700 \citep{carreira2019short}, have also been collected abiding a similar protocol.
 In addition to Kinetics datasets, many large-scale datasets are presented to increase the variety of samples from different perspective, such as Something-Something \citep{goyal2017something} for human-object interactions, AVA \citep{gu2018ava} for localized actions, Moments-in-Time \citep{monfort2019moments} for both visual and auditory information.
 While the emerging large-scale datasets push the performance limit of deep models, most of them are mainly collected from internet or shot under normal illuminations.